Gurdwara Janam Asthan Guru Ram Das

-The Janam Asthan Guru Ram Das is a gurdwara in Lahore, Pakistan.
-The gurdwara was built atop the site traditionally believed to be the location of the birthplace and childhood home of Guru Ram Das, the 4th Sikh gurus.
+The Janam Asthan Guru Ram Das, also known as Gurdwara Janamasthan Patshahi Chauthi, is a gurdwara in Lahore, Pakistan.
+The gurdwara was built atop the site traditionally believed to be the location of the birthplace and childhood home of Guru Ram Das, the 4th Sikh guru.

 Location

 The gurdwara is located in the Chuna Mandi Bazaar in the Walled City of Lahore, near the Lahore Fort, and Begum Shahi Mosque.
 The shrine is located along the Shahi Guzargah, or "Royal Passage" that began at Delhi Gate, and terminated at the Lahore Fort.
+The gurdwara is located at the coordinates 31°35'05.6"N 74°19'15.9"E.

 History

-Guru Ram Das was born in the Chuna Mandi Bazaar of Lahore in 1534 CE.
+Guru Ram Das was born in the Chuna Mandi Bazaar of Lahore in 1534 CE, to parents Hari Das and Mata Daya.

 The childhood home existed until the era of Maharaja Ranjit Singh, who purportedly was asked to build a new shrine at the site during the birth celebrations of Kharak Singh in 1801 by his wife, Maharani Datar Kaur.
 Ranjit Singh agreed to the request, and acquired plots surrounding the site in order to build a new gurdwara.
 18 Sikhs were reportedly killed in the gurdwara premises during communal rioting that occurred during the Partition of British India.
+Before 1947, the gurdwara had eighteen shops associated with it.